dvalenzano/stacks/README.md

 build_samples_5_2.sh

 ##Check if any individuals sequenced on plate 5 were already sequenced in previous plates.
-I then compare if the new plate (plate5) from Oregon, contains any previously sequenced individual.
+I then compare if the new plate
+>plate5 from Oregon
+contains any previously sequenced individual.
 I did this with the following [this script](https://github.com/dvalenzano/Interactive-Sessions/blob/master/04-Sep-2013.py) for both cross G and cross AA